CREATE

 Suppose we have a table called “Orders” with columns “OrderID”, “OrderDate”, and “TotalAmount”.
 We want to create a trigger that automatically updates the “OrderDate” column to the current date and time whenever a new row is inserted into the table.

+The CREATE TRIGGER statement is used to create a trigger in SQL.
 Here’s how we can create the trigger:

 CREATE TRIGGER UpdateOrderDate